myfriendtania/PostgreSQL/README.md

 ## What if we needed to learn how to `UPDATE`?
 Let's learn how to update the values of the rows in the columns.

+Here's an example of the syntax

 ```SQL
 UPDATE table_name
 SET column_1=value1,
 column_2, value2,
 WHERE condition;
 ```

+- First, we use the `UPDATE` syntax to tell our SQL engine we'll be updating.

+- The we specify the table we're working with by name.

+- Then we use the `SET` statement in conjunction with the column name setting it to the new value.

+- We can also add additional columns separated by commas.

+- Now, if we don't add a `WHERE` statement to specify with row we want to update, this query will update all the rows in the columns.